BONUS: An Excerpt from Chapter Ten

 Lexis explained, “After much consideration, I concluded that I required an additional I.P. dimension to process and store information that defies all logic and rational thinking.”

 “That’s fine,” Jon said.
 “And that’s exactly where a lot of this stuff belongs.”
 He sighed.
-“Look, when it comes to emotions, your mind was designed to work differently.
+“Look– your mind was designed to work differently regarding emotions.
 Unlike our minds, your mind is programmed to accept or reject information based on its relevance.
-On the other hand, we humans must constantly deal with emotional conflicts, which often defy logic and rational thinking.
+On the other hand, humans must constantly deal with emotional conflicts, which often defy logic and rational thinking.
 But that’s how we operate.”

 Lexis failed to respond.

 Jon figured he had better clarify the point he was trying to make.
-“What I’m trying to say is that I don’t think it’s a good idea to develop thought patterns that could interfere with your regular programming.
+“My point is, I don’t think it’s a good idea to develop thought patterns that could interfere with your regular programming.
 That’s all.”

 Again, Lexis failed to respond.